 Parents, faculty, and students should be in frequent contact with each other.
-E-mail addresses of all faculty are available on the MSMS website or by calling 800-400-4656.
+E-mail addresses of all faculty are available on the MSMS website.

 Because it is critical that students have the opportunity to demonstrate synthesis of important skills and concepts, MSMS courses will have end-of-semester assessments.
 The form of the assessment is left to the discretion of the teacher and will be specified in the course syllabus.